-First ever ICRC contribution to Security Council debate on climate28/01/2019 - by the Climate Centre
+First ever ICRC contribution to Security Council debate on climate

 The ICRC’s Permanent Observer to the UN, Robert Mardini, Friday told an open Security Council meeting on climate and conflict that “climate change deepens vulnerabilities for communities affected by war”.